-Chained up to treat codeine addiction
+Nigeria's generation of cough syrup addicts

 - In 2016, India banned multiple brands of codeine cough syrup following reports of addition

-In addition to kidney damage and seizures, serious abuse of codeine cough syrup can result in mental psychosis - delusions, hallucinations, and even schizophrenia.
+In addition to kidney damage and seizures, serious abuse of codeine cough syrup can trigger mental psychosis - delusions, hallucinations, and even schizophrenia.
 Many of the syrup addicts in the rehab centre can become so violent that staff chain them to the floor.

 "He can't be in a bed because he has broken the bed, he has broken the windows and hurt himself," Mr Usaini told me, as I stood in front of another shackled young man.